LQA Guide: What Is Game Localization Testing And How To Do It Right

 • Broken language-specific characters (e.g., inappropriately displayed diacritics in Polish, Hebrew, Arabic);

-• Contextual inaccuracy, when words or sentences aren’t translated according to the actual context or literal translation of idioms;
+• Contextual inaccuracy, words or sentences translated with no regard to the context, literal translation of idioms;

-• Sensitive cultural references (cultural taboos, phrases or language that is considered offensive, etc.).
+• Sensitive cultural references: cultural taboos, language that is considered offensive, etc..

-Example: “Fatal Fury Special” was full of funny phrases, mainly because of the literal translation from Japanese.
-Like this one: “Your fists of evil are about to meet my steel wall of niceness.”
+Example: “Fatal Fury Special” was full of inadvertly funny phrases, mainly because of the literal translation from Japanese.
+While the following phrase: “Your fists of evil are about to meet my steel wall of niceness.” may be source of great memes, it shouldn’t find place in a properly localized – and tested! game.

-• Truncated characters.
-For instance, UTF characters not recognized and replaced by question marks � or full blocks.
+• Incorrect display of characters, e.g. UTF characters not recognized by the engine and thus replaced by question marks � or full blocks.

-• Font issues.
-The font is too big to fit the screen/section or too small to be read by the users.
+• Font issues: Font is too big to fit the screen/section or too small to be read by the users.

 • Untranslated or partially translated content and graphics.